Macqueen Scholarship

 - CV

 These documents will be automatically pulled through to the scholarship system.
+The supporting documents submitted with your degree application will also be used to assess your funding application.

-Once you have submitted your application for study on the PhD Social Work programme, you can then submit your funding application.
+Once you have submitted your application for study on the PhD in Social Work programme, you can then submit your scholarship funding application.
 Note that if you are also applying for other scholarships, you must submit a separate application for each individual funding scheme you are applying to.

 For further information on PhD study please see our PhD Programmes webpage.